risjsnx/ReLGL-Android-Menu-rewrite/README.md

 Continuing the Legacy of LGLTeam!

-Is in WIP!
+It's in WIP!
 Please be patient!
 Open Issues if any bugs are found.
 Before opening any issues, check [Known issues](https://github.com/Parsa307/ReLGL-Android-Menu/issues/2)

 [Background](https://safebooru.donmai.us/posts/10262256)